The Gambia: Military

-The Gambia Armed Forces (GAF) was created in 1985 as a stipulation of the Senegambia Confederation, a political union between the Gambia and Senegal.
-It originally consisted of the Gambia National Army (GNA), trained by the British, and Gambia National Gendarmerie (GNG), trained by the Senegalese.
-The GNG was merged into the police in 1992, and in 1997 Jammeh created a Gambia Navy (GN).
-Attempts to create a Gambia Air Force in the mid-2000s ultimately fell through.
+The Gambia Armed Forces (GAF) was created in 1985 as a stipulation of the Senegambia Confederation, a political union between The Gambia and Senegal.
+It originally consisted of The Gambia National Army (GNA), trained by the British, and Gambia National Gendarmerie (GNG), trained by the Senegalese.
+The GNG was merged into the police in 1992, and in 1997 Jammeh created a Gambian Navy (GN).
+Attempts to create a Gambian Air Force in the mid-2000s ultimately fell through.
 In 2008, Jammeh created a National Republican Guard, composed of special forces units.
 The GNA has a strength of roughly 900, in two infantry battalions and an engineering company.
 It makes use of Ferret and M8 Greyhound armoured cars.
 The GN is equipped with patrol vessels, and Taiwan donated a number of new vessels to the force in 2013.

 Since the GAF was formed in 1985, it has been active in UN and African Union peacekeeping missions.
 It has been classed as a Tier 2 peacekeeping contributor and was described by the Center on International Cooperation as a regional leader in peacekeeping.

 It dispatched soldiers to Liberia as part of ECOMOG from 1990 to 1991, during which two Gambian soldiers were killed.
 It has since contributed troops to ECOMIL, UNMIL, and UNAMID.
 Responsibility for the military has rested directly with the President since Jammeh seized power at the head of a bloodless military coup in 1994.
-Jammeh also created the role of Chief of the Defence Staff, who is the senior military officer responsible for the day-to-day operations of the Gambia Armed Forces.
-Between 1958 and 1985, the Gambia did not have a military, but the Gambia Field Force existed as a paramilitary wing of the police.
-The military tradition of the Gambia can be traced to the Gambia Regiment of the British Army, that existed from 1901 to 1958 and fought in World War I and World War II.
+Jammeh also created the role of Chief of the Defence Staff, who is the senior military officer responsible for the day-to-day operations of The Gambia Armed Forces.
+Between 1958 and 1985, The Gambia did not have a military, but The Gambia Field Force existed as a paramilitary wing of the police.
+The military tradition of The Gambia can be traced to The Gambia Regiment of the British Army, that existed from 1901 to 1958 and fought in World War I and World War II.
 In 2017, Gambia signed the UN treaty on the Prohibition of Nuclear Weapons.

 The Gambia Armed Forces is and has been the recipient of a number of equipment and training agreements with other countries.
 In 1992, a contingent of Nigerian soldiers helped lead the GNA.
 Between 1991 and 2005, the Turkish armed forces helped train Gambian soldiers.
 It has also hosted British and United States training teams from the Royal Gibraltar Regiment and US AFRICOM.

+Gambia is the 82nd most peaceful country in the world, according to the 2024 Global Peace Index.